 - Seek reimbursement, or

-- Have recourse against the member or their representative, or the MA organization.
+- Have recourse against our members, or their representative, or the MA organization.

 You must either:

-- Accept payment made by or on behalf of the MA organization as payment in full; or
+- Accept payment made by or on behalf of us as payment in full; or

 - Bill the appropriate state source for such cost-sharing amount.

-Qualified Medicare Beneficiaries (QMB) are not responsible for Medicare cost sharing under CMS regulations.
-Medicare cost sharing includes the deductibles, coinsurance and copays included under MA Plans.
+Qualified Medicare Beneficiaries (QMBs) are not responsible for Medicare cost-sharing under CMS regulations.
+Medicare cost-sharing includes the deductibles, coinsurance and copays associated with covered Part A and B services included under MA plans.
 You cannot bill, charge, collect a deposit from, seek compensation from any MA member who is eligible for both Medicare and Medicaid.
 You can accept payment from us as payment in full or bill Medicaid for the remaining amount.